Afghans in Iran: Used as proxies

 Iran's Revolutionary Guards Corps (IRGC) has recruited and coerced thousands of undocumented Afghans living in the Islamic Republic to fight in Syria since at least November 2013.
 The Islamic Republic has urged the Afghan refugees to defend Shia sacred sites and offered financial incentives to encourage them to join pro-Syrian government militias.

 The men, who are mainly ethnic Hazaras, are recruited from impoverished and vulnerable Afghan migrant communities in Iran, and sent to join a multi-national Shia Muslim militia – in effect a "Foreign Legion" – that Iran has mobilised to support Syrian President Bashar al-Assad.
 They are drafted into the (Liwa Fatemiyoun) Fatemiyoun Brigade, an all-Afghan unit commanded by Revolutionary Guards officers.
 Their training is very short – a fortnight of tactical movement and basic weapons handling – all conducted in strict secrecy.

-According to Amir Toumaj, a researcher with the Foundation for Defense of Democracies, the Fatemiyoun was recently upgraded from a brigade to a division, which normally numbers over 10,000.
+According to Amir Toumaj, a researcher with the Foundation for Defense of Democracies, by 2016, the Fatemiyoun was upgraded from a Brigade (called "Liwa" in Arabic and "Tyip" in Persian), which normally numbers from 3,000 to 10,000, to a Division (called "Firqat" in Arabic and "Lashkar" in Persian), which normally numbers from 10,000 to 20,000.

+According to Zohair Mojahed, a cultural official in the Fatemiyoun Brigade, the group suffered 2,000 killed and 8,000 wounded up to the end of 2017 while fighting in Syria.
+A minimum of 925 deaths among the brigade's troops were documented based on monitoring of open source coverage of funeral services, but these burials do not take into account the bodies abandoned on the ground, executed prisoners bu opposing forces, missing fighters, etc.

+It was reported in 2019 that as many as 50,000 Afghans in total had fought in Liwa Fatemiyoun, up until then.

 Iranian terminology for those killed in Syria is "defenders of the holy shrine".
 The Abolfazli mosque in eastern Mashhad's Golshahr district – situated at the heart of an impoverished area accommodating most of the city's Afghans – is the place where the refugees, usually young men, sign up on a daily basis to go and fight for Iran in Syria.

 Human rights groups have described Tehran's use of Afghans and other foreign fighters as a tactic to save Iranian lives and mute domestic criticism of its involvement in a messy and destructive foreign conflict.
 Some groups said that boys as young as 13 have been induced to fight and that recruits received brief training and often suffered heavy casualties.